12 Overloading [over]

 The attributes and restrictions found in the rest of [over.oper] do not apply to it unless explicitly stated in [expr.await].

-• be a non-member function that has at least one non-object parameter whose type is a class, a reference to a class, an enumeration, or a reference to an enumeration.
+An operator function shall have at least one function parameter or implicit object parameter whose type is a class, a reference to a class, an enumeration, or a reference to an enumeration.

 It is not possible to change the precedence, grouping, or number of operands of operators.